Drillbit Taylor: Plot

 The boys fire Drillbit, who later recovers all of Wade's possessions and places them back before Wade's parents return home.
-Unfortunately, the boys accidentally let slip about Drillbit.
+Unfortunately, the boys accidentally let the truth slip about Drillbit.
 Their parents take things up with the principal, who contacts the police.
-Filkins plays innocent and charms all the adults; Filkins continues to ridicule the boys after Drillbit's disappearance.
-Tensions finally burst when Filkins interrupts Wade's attempt to ask his crush, Brooke Nguyen, out.
-Without thinking, Wade challenges Filkins to a fight.
-After Ryan insults Emmit, he refuses to help them.
+Filkins plays innocent and charms all the adults, then continues to ridicule the boys after Drillbit's disappearance.
+Tensions finally burst when Filkins interrupts Wade's attempt to ask out his crush, Brooke Nguyen.
+Having enough of his bullying, Wade challenges Filkins to a fight.
+Ryan offers to join in, but Emmit refuses to help them.

-Wade and Ryan arrive at Filkins' house, where he is hosting a party; initially the duo knock him down, but he soon overpowers them.
-Ronnie shows up to help Filkins against them.
+Wade and Ryan arrive at Filkins' house, where he is hosting a party; initially, the duo put up a good fight, but Filkins and Ronnie soon overpower them.
 Emmit, who has a change of heart, comes to their aid and for a while causes quite a lot of pain to Filkins, almost defeating him; but Ronnie knocks him out while he is trying to break Filkins' leg.

 Drillbit shows up and Filkins punches him.
-Drillbit refuses to fight back until it is revealed Filkins is 18, no longer an emancipated minor.
+Drillbit refuses to fight back until it is revealed Filkins is 18, thus no longer a minor.
 Hearing this, Drillbit quickly begins fighting to defend the freshmen.
 He doesn't attack Ronnie when he reveals he's only 17.
 Within minutes, the police arrive and Drillbit flees for fear of prosecution.
-Filkins then throws a samurai sword at the boys in retaliation, but Drillbit catches it.
-He saves them, at the cost of half of his pinkie.
-Ronnie reveals to the police that Filkins had bullied him into being his accomplice when they interview him.
+Filkins then throws a samurai sword at the boys in retaliation, but Drillbit comes back and catches it, saving them—at the cost of half of his pinkie.
+When they interview him, Ronnie reveals to the police that Filkins had bullied him into being his accomplice.

 Filkins is arrested and shipped off to Hong Kong with his parents as an alternative to being sent to prison for breaking several underage drinking laws.
-Wade, with renewed confidence, asks Brooke out and she accepts, while Ryan finally accepts Emmit, and declares him a friend.
+Wade, with renewed confidence, asks Brooke out and she accepts, while Ryan finally accepts Emmit and declares him a friend.
+The three are now popular since they stood up to Filkins.

-Drillbit is taken to jail for deserting, but ends up being released within three weeks.
-He is reunited with Lisa and the boys and is soon employed at their school as a nurse.
-A post-credits scene shows a student entering the nurse's office telling Drillbit he received bruises from being beaten up.
-Drillbit then asks him for the name of the student, assuring he'll be safer from then on.
+Drillbit is arrested for desertion but is released within three weeks.
+He is reunited with Lisa and the boys and soon starts working as a nurse at their school.
+In a post-credits scene, a student visits the nurse's office to report bruises from a recent beating.
+Drillbit asks for the name of the student and assures him that he will be safer from then on.